jmsaylor/slack-bookstore-bot/README.md

 ## Overview

-This Slack Bot allows users to add books that they are willing to loan to others in a database.
-And, other Slack community members are able to view them and request to borrow them all from within the Slack platform.
+This Slack Bot allows users to:

+- add books to share in a database.
+- view available books
+- request to borrow

 ## Motivation